rishika10bhalla/FibeHackathon_TeamRN/README.md

 # CreditAssure
-This is the project submitted by Team_RN for the Fibe
+This is the project submitted by Team_RN for the Fibe-hack the vibe hackathon.

 ## Aim